 July 2019 saw progress made on an unusual number of proposed employment law changes.
 The Government published consultations covering workplace sexual harassment, statutory sick pay, family-friendly leave and pay, flexibility in working hours, modern slavery statements, and enforcement of worker rights.
 It also made announcements on changes to the laws on rehabilitation periods for offenders, settlement agreements, and protection against redundancy during pregnancy and maternity leave.

 Updated to include information on Forbes v LHR Airport Ltd, in which the EAT considered if posting an offensive image on Facebook was done "in the course of employment".

 The House of Commons is in need of an HR department to oversee good employment practice and help stamp out the significant bullying and harassment that many MPs' staff experience.

 The government has published its consultation on plans to strengthen protections against sexual harassment at work, including harassment from third parties.

 The Government consults on measures to improve protection from sexual harassment at work.

-Updated to include information on the government consultation on ethnicity pay reporting by employers.
+Updated to include information on the Government's consultation on sexual harassment in the workplace.

 HR and legal information and guidance relating to bullying and harassment.